bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

 If you have i5 or i7 2nd gen processor you can have VT technology inside VM's provided by VmWare.
 This means that your OpenStack nodes will give positive result on KVM-OK.
 (Nesting of type-2 Hypervisors).
-Rest of the configurations reamin same except for the UI and few other trivial differences.
+Rest of the configurations remain same except for the UI and few other trivial differences.

 3. Configure Virtual Networks
 ==============